Deedsogado/ClipSlot/README.md

 * Cut with `CTRL+SHIFT+X`.
 Behaves mostly the same as copy.
 * Use arrow keys `← ↑ ↓ →` to highlight a slot and `ENTER` to select, without moving focus from other programs.
   * Empty contents of a slot with `DEL` or `BACKSPACE`.
-* For multiple monitor setups, open on focused monitor.
 * Window is currently docked to top of screen.
 Allow it to dock to other edges, or be centered.
   * Dock to top edge. `I` while window is visible.
 Slots spread out horizontally.
 (DEFAULT)
   * Dock to left edge. `J` while window is visible.
 Slots stacked vertically.